 The monument is tricky to find, hidden among low hills, and as darkness encroached we blundered around looking for a way through.
 Suddenly our cars stopped; up ahead the drivers had spotted some lights below the cliffs that had gone out as soon as they saw our group.

 Mahmoud flashed his lights to draw them out and eventually a Toyota pick-up drew up out of the dark with a bunch of people perched on stack of drums in the back, wrapped up in blankets.
 Mahmoud had to coax them into talking as they were clearly edgy and wanted to press on, but once they realised we were just tourists and our military escort was packing nothing more than a notebook and a woolly hat, they relaxed a bit.
-The other two or three vehicles stayed out of sight and it transpired they were Sudanese guest workers taking a short cut home from Libya with more duty-free items than the transit lounge at Dubai airport.
+The other two or three vehicles stayed out of sight.
+It transpired they were Sudanese guest workers taking a short cut home from Libya with more duty-free items than the transit lounge at Dubai airport.
 As soon as they could, they sped off into the dark to regroup with the other vehicles and moved on out of sight.

 Next morning Richard and I walked the few kilometres to the monument on a GPS bearing and got there just as the cars arrived.
 Inside, just as at Regenfeld, an old tin contains notes from passers-by, including one of the old promotional stickers for my Sahara guidebook.
 We turned southwest now for Jebel Uweinat, 150-km away, passing isolated volcanic craters poking out of the sand sheet like blisters.
 As we neared the mountain Mahmoud decided to skirt round the east side into Sudan to pay a visit to the Ain Murr well as our guard seemed OK about it.
 We spotted a long-abandoned border post right on 22°N, some old portacabins and other junk, and crawled through the rubble foothills until we were back on the sand sheet, with the fin-like outcrop of Jebel Kissu a few miles away.
 We turned west again and soon located the entrance to the shallow valley below the southern cliffs of Uweinat.
 As the valley narrowed and got stonier we passed some stone ruins and a stripped-out aeroplane fuselage.
 Once the cars could not continue, we walked on to discover the distinctly manky, algae-rimmed soak that was Ain Murr well – not a water source to rely on out here.

 The bones of a dead Barbary sheep lay by the track and Ain Murr was the only place we heard the buzz of flies on the whole trip.
-Rubbish left by previous visitors underlined how much better it always is to camp out in the wild desert.
+Rubbish left by previous visitors underlined how much better it is to camp out in the wild desert.
 That night Aisa took even longer than usual to serve the meal, by which time some of us had turned in.
 But then again, he was up till 1am making his delicious flat breads, rolled out with a jack handle and fried on the lid of an old oil drum.
 Slow though he was some nights, Aisa managed to serve fresh food for the entire two-week trip, pulling it out from his various roof rack crates.
-I had endured miserable food on my previous visit to the Gilf with FJ and Aisa’s far superior offerings reminded me that, just like an army, an expedition also travels on its stomach.
+I had endured awful food on my previous visit to the Gilf and Aisa’s far superior offerings reminded me that, just like an army, an expedition also travels on its stomach.

 Near the camp we found a jerrican stamped ‘WD 1945’ and a pair of engine cowlings, probably part of the fuselage that later research revealed to be an Italian Savoia bomber sabotaged in 1942 during an LRDG raid when the place had been an Italian base.